 Disease progression including natural history, disease phases or stages, disease trajectory (clinical features and presentation over time)

-Metastases are far more common with high grade tumors.
-Metastases usually disseminate through the blood, most commonly to the lung, followed by bone.
-Skip metastases are found in high grade sarcomas, where tumor embolizes via marrow sinusoids, forming a lesion that is discontinuous from the primary tumor, but in the same bone.1
+Metastatic disease is the most important prognostic factor in malignant bone tumors.
+Patients who present with metastatic disease have an overall survival of 20% to 30% compared with 70% to 80% in non-metastatic disease after completion of treatments.5 Metastases are more common with high grade tumors.
+Metastatic lesions usually disseminate through the blood, most commonly to the lung, followed by bone.
+Skip metastases are found in high grade sarcomas, where tumor embolizes via marrow sinusoids, forming a lesion that is discontinuous from the primary tumor, but in the same bone.1 Transarticular spread across a joint may occur as well.2Patients with lung metastasis have better prognosis than those with metastatic disease in the bones.

 Specific secondary or associated conditions and complications

 Pain and lack of cortical integrity are major indicators of impending fracture in primary malignant bone tumors.
 Making the diagnosis of impending fracture is a challenge in primary malignant bone tumors just as it is in metastatic bone tumors.
-The guidelines set forth in the Mirels scoring system are not applicable as they pertain only to metastatic lesions.4Additionally, no proven clinical guidelines exist to predict fracture risk with benign tumors of the bone.
-CT-based analysis of bone rigidity in affected bone and homologous healthy bone has demonstrated high specificity for predicting fracture risk in benign tumors; however, its use is limited secondary to the excessive radiation exposure.5
+The guidelines set forth in the Mirels scoring system and the criteria proposed by Harrington for prophylactic internal fixation are not applicable as they pertain only to metastatic lesions.
+10, 11 In addition, there have been studies where risk of impending fracture has been evaluated through computed tomography (CT) scan imaging, based on axial cortical and circumferential involvement of the lesion.12 These studies have been focused on metastatic disease as well.
+No proven clinical guidelines exist to predict fracture risk with benign tumors of the bone.
+CT-based analysis of bone rigidity in affected bone and homologous healthy bone has demonstrated high specificity for predicting fracture risk in benign tumors; however, its use is limited secondary to the excessive radiation exposure.
+13

-Serum alkaline phosphatase levels are elevated in the majority of patients with osteogenic sarcoma.
-It is frequently elevated in Paget’s disease and extremely high levels are found in Paget’s sarcoma.
+Serum alkaline phosphatase levels (ALP) are elevated in the majority of patients with osteogenic sarcoma and is a poor prognostic sign.7 ALP is frequently elevated in Paget’s disease and extremely high levels are found in Paget’s sarcoma.
 Serial alkaline phosphatase analysis may be used to assess the response to chemotherapy in osteogenic sarcoma.
-Serum lactate dehydrogenase is of prognostic significance in Ewing’s sarcoma and in some cases of osteogenic sarcoma.1,3
+Serum lactate dehydrogenase is of prognostic significance in Ewing’s sarcoma and in some cases of osteogenic sarcoma.1,5 Erythrocyte sedimentation rate and C-reactive protein tend to be elevated and is a poor prognostic indicator in Ewing’s sarcoma.

 Supplemental assessment tools

-The definitive histological diagnosis is made on biopsy, which may be done as an open or CT guided (closed) procedure.
-Surgical staging systems, one based on the Enneking Staging System (modified by the Musculoskeletal Tumor Society [MSTS]) and the other by the American Joint Commission on Cancer, are used in staging patients with primary bone tumors.7, 8
+The definitive histological diagnosis is made on biopsy, that could be performed as an open (incisional) procedure or closed (percutaneous-CT guided procedure) procedure in the form of fine needle aspiration or core needle biopsy.
+Surgical staging systems, one based on the Enneking Staging System (modified by the Musculoskeletal Tumor Society [MSTS]) and the other by the American Joint Commission on Cancer, are used in staging patients with primary bone tumors.
+21, 22

 Early predictions of outcomes